 sonoma-90gb-orka3-arm item in the response.
 It is a fully installed and configured macOS Sonoma image with a 90GB disk size.
 It also has an admin user configured and SSH and Apple Screen Sharing access enabled.

-A disk image that represents VM storage.
+Image: A disk image that represents VM storage.
 Base images are bootable disk images that provide the OS, file system, and storage for your VM configs and VMs.
+(Intel-only) Empty images provide added storage or serve as the base image during manual OS installs from ISO.

 - Deploying a VM is as simple as just specifying a base image.
 Run: